apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 | Unexplained connector-origin drops             | < 5% of total drops    |

 ## Gold Pipeline Checklist

+The checklist is a deployment‑oriented summary to compare actual pipelines versus a high‑assurance reference.
+The "Mandatory" column lists minimum items; the "Optional" column lists higher‑assurance extras operators may add for audit‑grade needs.

 | Layer               | Mandatory                                                      | Optional (High Assurance)    |
 | ------------------- | -------------------------------------------------------------- | ---------------------------- |